lizmat/articles/its-time-to-rak-3.md

 20:twenty
 ```

-The [`.subst` for "substitute"](https://docs.raku.org/routine/subst) method is a very handy tool to convert a target into something else.
-The target can also be a [`regex`](https://docs.raku.org/language/regexes).
+The [`.subst` for "substitute"](https://docs.raku.org/routine/subst) method is a very handy tool to convert a target into something else, because it will return the original string if no match was found.
+The target in `.subst` can also be a [`regex`](https://docs.raku.org/language/regexes).

 Code patterns are typically used with options such as `--unique` and `--modify-files` and similar.
 ```